Royal Almanac: Last generation Houry

-In 1810, Testu secretly sold the rights of the Almanac to Guyot, with whom he partners.
-Anne-Charlotte d'Houry opposes this sale that she saw as a usurpation, but loses the case in 1812.
-She gets in return a pension of 1 200 francs, which Testu fails to pay.
-Indeed, a decree in 1820 declares him in debt of more than 90 000 francs...
-In 1814, due to the large sums invested by Guyot in the case, a legal order confirms him to be the owner of the Almanac.
-A copy of this order is also printed at the end of the following books.
-Testu still obtains from Guyot the repayment of his debts and a life annuity of 2,400 francs.
+In 1810, Testu secretly sold the rights of the Almanac to Guyot, with whom he partnered.
+Anne-Charlotte d'Houry opposes this sale, who saw it as theft, but lost the case in 1812.
+In return, she got a pension of 1200 francs, which Testu failed to pay.
+Indeed, a decree in 1820 declared him in debt of more than 90000 francs.
+In 1814, due to the large sums invested by Guyot in the case, a legal order confirmed him to be the owner of the Almanac.
+Testu still obtains from Guyot the repayment of his debts and a life annuity of 2400 francs.

-Guyot pushes Testu away from he business in 1820 and even stops to pay his annuity.
-The latter, again running out of money, turned against his wife in 1823, demands that she returns to the marital home and pays all household expenses, or alternatively, that she pays him an annuity of 6000 francs.
-Judges dismiss Testu's claim for the marital home, since he himself had deserted it 22 years earlier and has no housing to offer his wife, even though she already lives in a very beautiful home, but still require his wife, stillvery rich, to pay him a pension of 1,800 francs by invoking the solidarity between spouses.
+Guyot pushed Testu away from his business in 1820 and stopped paying his annuity.
+The latter, again running out of money, turned against his wife in 1823, demanding that she return to the marital home and pay all household expenses, or pay him an annuity of 6000 francs.
+Judges dismissed Testu's claim for the marital home, since he himself had deserted it 22 years earlier and has no housing to offer his wife, even though she already lives in a very beautiful home, but still requires his wife, who was very rich, to pay him a pension of 1,800 francs by invoking the solidarity between spouses.

-The hegemony of the family of Houry on the Almanac established in 1683 finally ceased in 1814 when, by order, the company is transferred to the association Guyot-Testu.
-Anne-Charlotte d'Houry died 22 July 1828 aged about 83 years.
+The hegemony of the family of Houry on the Almanac established in 1683 finally ceased in 1814 when, by order, the company was transferred to the association Guyot-Testu.
+Anne-Charlotte d'Houry died on July 22, 1828, aged 83 years.

 Judgement of publishing

-The 1867 edition of the Almanac is transferred to the widow Berger-Levrault, who already published the Diplomatic yearbook of the French empire, and Military Yearbook of the French empire, both published like the Almanac based on documents provided by the administration.
+The 1867 edition of the Almanac was transferred to the widow Berger-Levrault, who already published the Diplomatic yearbook of the French empire, and Military Yearbook of the French empire, both published like the Almanac based on documents provided by the administration.

-The publishing of the Almanac stops definitively in 1919 after four years of interruption due to war, the latter number compiles the years 1915 to 1919.
+The publishing of the Almanac stops definitively in 1919 after four years of interruption due to war; the latter number compiles the years 1915 to 1919.
 The reasons that prompted the shutdown of publication cannot be found in the literature, but it can be assumed that the combination of the very large volume of the book (more than 1650 pages in 1900) and the hard times that the French economy and politics were going through at that time made the management of such a volume of information extremely complex and unprofitable for the publisher.
 It is also possible that the new government formed after the elections of 1919 no longer supported the development of the Almanac.